mirhagk/PowerCommandParser/readme.md

 + The parser only looks at public properties.
 If you require something different please submit an issue so it can be discussed
 + The names are case insensitive (just like powershell)
-+ To use default arguments simply assign the default values in the constructor (or just inline).
++ To use default arguments assign the default values in the constructor (or just inline).

 Enums
 ===

 Enums are supported, both flag enums and regular enums.
 Enums will be matched by name, and flag enums can be specified by separating them with a comma.
+If an enum isn't marked as required, then the default value will be 0, so using `Unspecified` as the first enum value is useful.

 Switches
 ===

 As well as parameters `-Name Value` you can also use switches `--enabled`.
-Switches are defined in code as simply booleans.
+Switches are defined in code as booleans.
 Once you have a boolean you can use it as either `--enabled` or `-enabled true`/`-enabled false`

 Advanced Usage
 ===